Carrabelle weighs takeover of SummerCamp water and sewer

 These rates are higher than that charged to current users of the Carrabelle who live outside the city, which include users in Lanark Village, St. James Bay, the Bungalows on the Gulf condos east of St. James Bay, and the Franklin Correctional Institution.

-Those “outside” Carrabelle users pay $84 for water and sewer based on 4,000 gallons per month rates.
+Those “outside” Carrabelle users pay a total of $84 for water and sewer combined, based on 4,000 gallons per month rates.
 And $119 based on 8,000 gallons per month usage.

 Both the SummerCamp rates and the outside Carrabelle rates are lower than the statewide average, in 2018, of $61 for water and sewer for 4,000 gallon users, and $95 per month for 8,000 gallon users.